Wondering what affiliate marketing is all about? Read on to learn everything you need to know!

 Obviously, it’s easier to drive the $5 free trials than it is to influence the upgrade 30 days later.
 But that’s where producing content that appeals to the right kind of audience is key, and can lead to a very lucrative affiliate income stream.

 This affiliate marketing model pays simply based on clicks to the seller’s website.
 Obviously, a click is not the same as a sale.
-So it makes sense that this model is used more often by businesses that monetize impressions or ad views rather than sellers who rely on an actual purchase before they make money.
+So it makes sense that this model is used more often by businesses that monetize impressions or ad views rather than sellers who rely on an actual purchase before they make revenue.

-Examples of pay-per-click affiliate marketing programs are visible on almost every news site you visit today.
+Examples of pay-per-click affiliate marketing programs are visible on almost every news website you visit today.
 You know those links served at the bottom of a news story?
-They look like they belong to the site you’re on, but when you click on them you end up somewhere else?
+They look like they belong, but when you click on them you end up somewhere else?
 They’re most likely pay-per-click advertising.

 Two Important Notes

 1. Payment Structures Can Change

 It’s worth noting that sellers can increase and decrease their affiliate rates due to changing circumstances.
 The individuals who run affiliate marketing programs at their organizations often “adjust the dial” as the business landscape and buyer behavior changes.
 They also monitor the quality of content and information that appears on affiliate sites.

-For example, Amazon recently decreased their rates, which caused much furore for affiliates who had built valuable income from their payouts.
+For example, Amazon recently decreased its rates, which caused much furor for partners who had built a valuable income stream from their commissions.
 This is also a good reason to diversify the mix of sellers you partner with.
-For those affiliates who had all their eggs in Amazon’s basket, these cuts would result in significant losses.
+For those associates who had all their eggs in Amazon’s basket, these cuts would result in significant losses.

 2. Cookies Matter

-While it’s usual for affiliate sites to link directly to a specific product, consumers can do all kinds of unexpected things once they land on a merchant site.
+While it’s usual for affiliate websites to link directly to a specific product, consumers can do all kinds of unexpected things once they land on a merchant site.

 For example, they might buy an entirely different product.
 Or, they could buy the product you recommend, plus a bunch of other stuff.
 The good news is that you get a commission on all the transactions they complete when they landed through your link.